casterbn/QtCompile/notes.md

 [Return to main page](index.md)

+## Notes on static builds

+I don't use static builds at all.

+I think it is not wise to use a static build.

+Maybe you just want to distribute a single portable executable binary file, but there is limitations:

+* It is not free of charge unless the program itself is a free software under (L)GPLv3.
+* A few modules of Qt does not compile.
+(Webengine, etc...)
+* Cannot use dynamically-linked plugin.
+* It is not linked at compile time, possibly causing linking problem afterwards.

+To be wise and stop using static builds.
+You'll fill liberated to make this change.
+Trust me.

 ## Notes on users of old-version Qt

 I only provide the prebuilt libraries of the latest version of each branch, older versions will get deleted soon after I release most of the packages of the new version.